corrieb/bensdoings/ddc/README.md

-This is an very early alpha version of some scripts that allow you to provision and manage a Docker Datacenter cluster into a pre-existing Virtual Container Host.
+This is an very early alpha version of some scripts that allow you to provision and manage a Docker Datacenter cluster into a pre-existing VIC Virtual Container Host.
+The scripts clearly demonstrate the flexibility of running vanilla Docker inside of VIC containerVMs and managing the whole thing using a docker client and docker images.

 It builds on many of the other work in this repository, in particular the dind images and vic-machine provisioning.

 It expects that you install a Virtual Container Host with certificate authentication and it then uses the VIC control plane to set up and install a Docker Datacenter cluster, based on the parameters you define in some JSON config.

-It is set up such that /var/lib/docker on each node is written to a VIC volume which can be sized in the config.
+It is set up such that /var/lib/docker on each node is mapped to a VIC volume which can be sized in the config.
 The cluster is also configured so that there is a master node with SSH access which you can log into using a generated key.
 The other nodes are completely sealed in that sshd is not installed and the Docker API configured to the local socket.

 It is currently only configurable so that the nodes get identities on a vSphere network defined as a --container-network, which is specified in the JSON config.